Invisible waveguides on metal plates for plasmonic analogues of electromagnetic wormholes: Description of toroidal handlebodies on metal plates

-Regarding the construction of the dielectric wormhole, see Fig. \ref{fig2}, the previous construction repeats mutatis mutandis with the noticeable difference that the manifold $M$ should be replaced by a manifold $M_1$ with a single hole: $M_1=\R^2\setminus D_1$.
-Moreover, the disc $D_2$ is now located inside $D_1$: $D_2\subset D_1$.
-Further details can be found in the Supplementary Information.
+Regarding the construction of the dielectric SPP analogue to electromagnetic wormhole, see Fig. \ref{fig3-4}, the previous construction repeats mutatis mutandis with the noticeable difference that the manifold $M$ should be replaced by a manifold $M_1$ with a single hole: $M_1=\R^2\setminus D_1$.
+Moreover, the disc $D_2$ is now a piece of metal located inside the hole $D_1$: $D_2\subset D_1$, see Fig. \ref{fig3-4}(a).
+We fill in the hole with a toroidal cloak, see Fig. \ref{fig3-4}(b), which results in the dielectric type of SPP analogue of electromagnetic wormhole, see Fig. \ref{fig3-4}(c).
+We show in Fig.\ref{fig3-4}(a) a diagrammatic view of streamlines of a planewave incident upon $W_1$ (the handlebody is invisible, hence $W_1$ reflects light like a flat metal surface) and ray trajectory of SSP propagating on $W_1$ (there is no perturbation of the SPP trajectory by the holes and the handlebody), see Fig.\ref{fig3-4}(b).